 Security is the first major difference.
 Whilst sliding doors will look very similar, on the surface, they operate in a very different way, with the doors sliding behind one another to open up.
 This means that they are generally only secured in one place (on the lead door), whereas bifold doors operate on a multi-point locking system, so there is more of a backup.

 The view you're afforded will also be not quite as expansive as it would be with external bifold doors, as the opening will never be fully open, with the doors needing to slide behind one another.
 The frames found in sliding doors will also often be a lot thicker, (in order to support the larger glass panels) and these thicker frames can look less attractive.

 So, bifold doors will offer you a much wider and clearer opening and a multitude of options that you just wouldn't get with sliding doors.
 They can also be installed in more openings, with sliding doors generally not working in bay openings.
 One final positive to mention is the threshold.
 There will be no lip on a bifold door because of the track requirments.
 It should be completely flush with the floor, allowing for better insulation.

 The one negative here is that you could trip over the tracking if you're in a rush, but as long as you're careful you should be golden!
 Ultimately, they both offer an attractive solution, but, for our money, bifold doors provide a flexibility and dramatic 'wow factor' that you simply won't get with any of the more conventional options.

-As you can see, there are plenty of considerable upsides to getting some bifold doors in your home.
-Lots of these reasons are also why it's not such a bad idea to look at some internal bifold doors for your home too, If you would like to shop around then check out our external oak doors and external French doors for other options.
+As you can see, there are considerable upsides to adding some bifold doors to your home.
+Lots of these reasons are also why it's not such a bad idea to look at some internal bifold doors for your home too.
+If you would like to shop around then check out our external oak doors and external French doors for other options.